Authentication API Documentation

 You can choose between different algorithm designs via the quality parameter, according to your objective.
 Changing the quality parameter can result in a different Score of the Verify call in order to optimize for a different purpose.

-Quality = 2 (optimize for Balance) is aimed at providing the highest accuracy (i.e. the lowest Equal Error Rate).
+Quality = 2 (RECOMMENDED - optimize for Balance) is aimed at providing the highest accuracy (i.e. the lowest Equal Error Rate).
 This works well for most cases, and will attempt to minimize both the False Acceptance and False Rejection rate.
-This algorithm design can add delays (of up to 5 seconds) for some Verify calls.
+This algorithm design can add minor delays for some Verify calls.

 Quality = 3 (optimize for Security) is aimed at improving security by reducing the False Acceptance Rate.
 For this algorithm design to work well, you should consider using longer texts.
 This algorithm design comes at the expense of an increased False Rejection Rate.